klnusbaum/UDJ-Server/README.md

 -----------------------
 In order to run the test server, there are several key variables that you must provide to the settings.py file.
-This can easily be done by creating a file called settings_local.py.
+This can easily be done by creating a file called `settings_local.py`.
 The settings.py file will load this file and use any variables put in it.
-A skeleton of what a typical settings_local.py can be found in settings_local.skel.
+A skeleton of what a typical `settings_local.py` can be found in `settings_local.skel`.
 Once you have everything setup, simply running `python manage.py runserver` should start up a local test server.